benduong2001/DS3_Lyft/README.md

 Folders:
 * lyftlong - csv files for the data used in the RNN notebooks and the EDA notebooks

+Unneeded Folders:
 * miscellaneous - the EDA notebooks
-* RNN_notebooks - the RNN Notebooks for agent motion predictions, using our own sampling.
+* OldFiles - old files
+* Maps - unused maps

 ds3lyftproject.ipynb = our final Kaggle competition Notebook